-Input from the Clinical Expert Consulted by CADTH
+Input From the Clinical Expert Consulted by CADTH

-Despite there being various treatment options for managing PsA, the clinical expert stated that not all patients respond to available therapies and that treatments tend to improve disease in some domains but have variable or suboptimal efficacy on others.
+Despite there being various treatment options for managing PsA, the clinical expert stated that not all patients' symptoms respond to available therapies and that treatments tend to improve disease in some domains but have variable or suboptimal efficacy in others.
 There is also concern over safety with all DMARDs, including increased risk of infection and new onset or worsening of comorbidities.
-According to the expert, few patients achieve a state of low disease activity, and it is important to have safe, well-tolerated treatments that are effective on all domains.
+According to the expert, few patients experience a state of low disease activity, and it is important to have safe, well-tolerated treatments that are effective in all domains.